usamahafiz/usamahafiz/README.md

 I'm a Computer Science student at the University of Agriculture, Faisalabad (UAF).
 I'm currently pursuing a Bachelor's degree in Computer Science and am passionate about web and mobile app development and problem-solving.

-I'm learning various web technologies, such as HTML, CSS, JavaScript, ReactJS, and React Native.
-I enjoy tackling coding challenges and participating in hackathons to sharpen my skills.

----

 # About